 The key things to note:

-Every Rumble account includes unlimited Users, Sites, and Agents.
+Every Rumble account includes unlimited Users, Sites, and Explorers.
 The Professional and Enterprise tiers include unlimited Organizations.
 Users are associated with your top-level account and can be restricted to one or more organizations.
 If you manage multiple subsidiaries or provide consulting services, creating a new organization for each entity is the cleanest way to separate your data.
-Every organization has a separate data retention policy and is associated with its own Agents, Sites, and Alert settings.
+Every organization has a separate data retention policy and is associated with its own Explorers, Sites, and Alert settings.
 You can change your active organization using the drop-down on the upper right side of the console.

 In addition to keeping disparate entities separate, temporary organizations are helpful when running spot scans for specific protocols or testing different scanner settings without impacting your normal inventory.
-For example, if you want to find Microsoft DNS servers quickly, creating a temporary organization, installing an agent, and then running a scan for just the DNS services is a quick way to get those results.
+For example, if you want to find Microsoft DNS servers quickly, creating a temporary organization, installing an explorer, and then running a scan for just the DNS services is a quick way to get those results.
 Temporary organizations can have their data purged automatically through short data retention settings or be deleted outright when you are done with them.

 At the next level down are Sites.
 Organizations support unlimited sites and each site is a unique view of the entire IP address space.
 Many folks use sites to segment inventories between physical locations, but they can be used for more than that.
 Sites can be used for one-off scans, for temporary test labs, and everything else in between.
 If multiple locations use the same RFC1918 IP space internally, you may want to drag the site column to the left side of the Inventory table when navigating this view.